acairns/radiate/README.md

 ## Todo

-- [ ] Middleware Pipeline for Invoking an Event
+- [ ] Middleware Pipeline for Invoking a Listener
 - [ ] Deal only with FQCN of Listeners to delay instance creation
 - [ ] Bump to >=PHP7, update codebase (return types, typehint, etc.)
 - [ ] Extract examples into example directory